winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

     wing.cloud/login/callback-)wing.cloud: Redirect (now with the authenticated cookie)
 ```

-> **Important Note:** Since we don't ask for information during the sign up process, both the sign up and sign in flows are the same.
+> **Important Note:** Since we don't ask for information during the sign-up process, both the sign-up and sign in flows are the same.

-#### Process: Authentication and Authorization

-The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID.
-We could use the Github user ID, but we may want to support other authentication providers in the future.

-Every possible interaction with the Wing Cloud will be through an API.
-Any request to the API will be authenticated using this cookie.
-The API will then use the user ID to check if the user has the necessary permissions to perform the action.

-Since we want to go minimal, we can use the GitHub API and the user permissions to the repository as the authorization mechanism.
-Beware the GitHub API has a [rate limit](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps#installation-access-tokens-on-githubcom), so we may want to cache the permissions for a while if we foresee hitting these limits.
-Also, see the [List collaborators endpoint](https://docs.github.com/en/free-pro-team@latest/rest/collaborators/collaborators?apiVersion=2022-11-28#list-repository-collaborators) for more information on authorization.
+### Wing Cloud Dashboard

+1. get user repositories from GitHub by using the GitHub API and the user's access token we have in our DB
+2. filter repositories that have Wing Cloud application installed.
+3. for each repository, get all preview environments.
+4. there is no need to store user -> repositories mapping in our DB, we can get it from GitHub API.
+5. also there is no need to store repository -> preview environments mapping in our DB, we can get it from GitHub API.

-#### Process: Processing GitHub Events
+### Processing GitHub Events

 A Cloud.Function will listen to GitHub events and will process them.
 Based on the event, the function will create, update or delete preview environments on Flyio.